AV-Master: Dual-Path Comprehensive Perception Makes Better Audio-Visual Question Answering: Experiments

 \textit{(g)~Ablation study on input modalities:} To investigate the contribution of different input modalities and to verify the stability of the AVQA model, we conduct an ablation study using two input settings: without visual modal~(A+Q) and without audio modal~(V+Q).
 As shown in Fig.~\ref{fig:6}, all models demonstrate improved performance when the visual modality is present.
 Specifically, AV-Master achieves the highest average accuracy across both input settings, reaching 69.8\% with A+Q and 76.9\% with V+Q. Compared to the baseline model~(QA-TIGER), AV-Master shows consistent improvements across all sub-tasks~(A-QA, V-QA, AV-QA), suggesting its superior ability to extract and fuse relevant features from the input.
 Notably, the performance gap between A+Q and V+Q settings is larger for QA-TIGER and AV-Master than for AVST, indicating that advanced models are more effective at leveraging visual cues.
 These results highlight the dominant role of the visual modality in multimodal question answering, while also confirming the robustness of AV-Master under varying modality conditions.
 The results for QA-TIGER in \textit{(f)} and \textit{(g)} were reproduced using the official code.

-\textit{(h)~Ablation study on modality preference enhancement:} To further investigate the effectiveness of our proposed modality preference enhancement strategy and to identify which modality has the greatest impact on overall model performance, we conduct an ablation study by selectively disabling different components during the inference stage.
+\textit{(h)~Ablation study on modality preference enhancement:} To further investigate the effectiveness of our proposed modality preference enhancement strategy and to identify which preference component contributes most to the final prediction, we conduct an ablation study by selectively disabling different enhancement settings during inference.
+APE, VPE, and AVPE denote Audio Preference Enhancement, Visual Preference Enhancement, and Audio-Visual Preference Enhancement, respectively.
+Specifically, APE and VPE refer to enhancing the final answer prediction by applying the audio and visual preference distributions during inference, respectively, while AVPE denotes their joint audio-visual preference enhancement effect.
 As shown in Table~\ref{tab:pe}, removing the audio-visual preference enhancement~(AVPE) leads to the most significant performance drop, reducing the average accuracy to 77.15\%, which highlights the importance of jointly modeling audio-visual scenarios.
 Additionally, disabling visual preference enhancement~(VPE) results in lower V-QA accuracy~(84.02\% vs. 86.58\%) and overall average accuracy~(77.41\%), indicating that visual preference plays a critical role in AVQA.
 Similarly, removing the audio preference enhancement~(APE) leads to degraded performance on A-QA and AV-QA, showing the necessity of modeling audio preference.
 Overall, the full model achieves the best performance across all metrics, confirming the complementary benefits of modality-specific preference enhancement and their joint contribution to robust AVQA performance.